YosefLab/Harreman/docs/release_notes/index.md

 # Release notes

-All versions of this package are documented in this file. his format is based on [Keep a Changelog], and this project adheres to [Semantic Versioning].
+All versions of this package are documented in this file.
+This format is based on [Keep a Changelog], and this project adheres to [Semantic Versioning].
 Full commit history is available in the [commit logs](https://github.com/Yoseflab/harreman/commits/).

 ## Version 0.1

+### 0.1.4

+#### Bug Fixes
+- Fixed import of `_get_mean_var` in `harreman.vision.signature`
+- Fixed `cohens_d` in `harreman.tools.cell_communication`: replaced `prange` with `range` to resolve parallelism issue

+#### New Features
+- Added `harreman.vision.utils` module with shared utility functions

+#### Documentation
+- Updated DestVI data loading in tutorials for Slide-seq lung, Visium colon, CD4 T cells, and spatial data notebooks
+- Upgraded ReadTheDocs build environment from Ubuntu 20.04 to 24.04
+- Fixed documentation dependencies and removed deprecated `hoverxref` extension

 ### 0.1.3